zyrolasting/racket-vulkan/README.md

 This section is for maintainers, for the curious, and for myself when I inevitably forget what I did.

-This project's chief job is primarily to generate Racket code that can use Vulkan. `spec.rkt` manages Vulkan's XML specification.
+This project's chief job is to generate Racket code that uses Vulkan.
+`spec.rkt` manages Vulkan's XML specification.
 The local mirror is stored in `private/assets/vk.xml`.
 The X-expression form of that document acts as the input to all code generators.

 `private/generate` contains the code generators.
 Each module therein provides an `in-fragment` procedure.  `in-fragment` lazily produces